The 25 best remote work software tools for 2026

 2. Slack – best remote work tool for chatting with your teammates

 Slack is our pick of the bunch thanks to its organized structure, simplistic design, and easy-to-use interface.
+There’s a reason it’s one of the most popular hybrid work tools in the world.

 • Channels allow you to organize your work based on projects, topics, or teams